chapman-cs510-2016f/cw-10-redyellow/README.md

 ## Assessment

-Analyze in this section what you found useful about this assignment in your own words.
-Include any lingering questions or comments that you may have.
+Helen Nengyin:

-**I learned how to create a function, and transfer memory address, array to the function.
-Besides, how to the memory allocation and recyle is important.
-And "pass with value" and "pass with reference" help me learn more about the memory and pointer.
-Struct is also good to define our own type.**
+I learned how to create a function, and transfer memory address, array to the function.
+Besides, how to do the memory allocation and recycle is important.
+And "pass by value" and "pass by reference" help me learn more about the memory and pointer.
+Struct is a good way to define our own type.

+Kaiqin:

+1. I have got better understanding on data types;
+2. Pointer makes much more sense to me now.
+Have become more familiar with both how it works and how to use it.
+Although still need much more practice to make friends with it...
+3. Still need more practice on how to define a structure, how to define a function and how to call it in main.
+Should be extra cautious about where to define the types of inputs and outputs.

 ## Honor Pledge